 Top Priority: Marriage

-And with very few exceptions, after she became Mrs. Paul Newman, Joanne Woodward decided to only accept roles in films that also involved her husband in some capacity, usually as costar or director.
+Joanne Woodward decided to put her marriage above her career.
+With very few exceptions, after she became Mrs. Paul Newman, Joanne would only accept roles in films that also involved her husband in some capacity, usually as costar or director.
 This marriage was going to work, despite the flashy industry the Newmans were a part of.